herve4m/quay-collection/README.md

 ## Included Content

-The modules have been tested against version 3.5.6 of Red Quay.
+The modules have been tested against version 3.5.6 of Red Hat Quay.

 ### Modules
 Name | Description